 Finally, also in the context of richer markup, you might also consider implementing rel=author for any content, blog posts or guides you have on your site.
 Rel=author is an HTML attribute for the link tag (like the alt attribute for images) indicating who has created the content and allows authors to carry their authority around the web with them, regardless of what site they write on.

 This will ensure you or your client, any authors on the site and the website itself will all start to build a reputation within your chosen industry.
 At some point in the future when Google really starts to take into account the Google Authorship Markup (rel-author) you will be ahead of the curve and likely gain an edge over the competition.

 Don’t Set and Forget Keywords

 Very few organisations review their keywords’ performance regularly, if at all.
 That’s a big mistake.

 To many, keyword research, is a set and forget exercise, believing it is possible to make your keyword selections and then just plug away building links and content for months or even years, regardless of whether that particular keyword is still performing well in a business context.

-The first step we take with clients is to understand and analyse their keyword portfolio, in particular the performance of individual keywords and categories of keywords.
+The first step we take with clients is to understand and analyze their keyword portfolio, in particular, the performance of individual keywords and categories of keywords.